microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_security_baseline/_index.md

 The following README will guide you on how to use Azure Policy to push Azure Security Baseline to Azure Arc-enabled Windows and Linux servers.
 With this feature, you can now use the Azure portal to view the compliance status of Azure Arc-enabled servers and whether they meet security baseline requirements, and if not, why.

-You can use the Azure Portal, an ARM template or PowerShell script to assign policies to Azure subscriptions or resource groups.
-In this guide, you will use PowerShell script to assign Azure security baseline policies.
+You can use the Azure portal, an ARM template, or PowerShell script to assign policies to Azure subscriptions or resource groups.
+In this guide, you will use the PowerShell script to assign Azure security baseline policies.

 > **NOTE: This guide assumes you already deployed VMs or servers that are running on-premises or other clouds and you have connected them to Azure Arc but If you haven't, this repository offers you a way to do so in an automated fashion:**